Surface Chemistry, Absorption, Adsorption, Application and Uses

 Mechanism of Adsorption

-• Molecules present in the bulk of liquid are balance force of attraction such molecules are stable and have low energy.
+• Molecules present in the bulk of liquid are a balanced force of attraction such molecules are stable and have low energy.

-• Molecules present at the surface is an unbalanced force of attraction it is unstable and has high energy.
+• Molecules present at the surface are an unbalanced force of attraction it is unstable and has high energy.

-The adsorption occurs in order to balance the unbalanced force of attraction of the surface molecules.
-When any species come in contact with the surface molecules the surface molecules hold the other species and balance their unbalanced force.
+The adsorption occurs to balance the unbalanced force of attraction of the surface molecules.
+When any species comes in contact with the surface molecules the surface molecules hold the other species and balance their unbalanced force.
 After adsorption unbalances, unstable and high-energy molecules convert the balance to stable and low energy.

 (ii) Chemical adsorption or Chemisorption:- When the molecules of the adsorbate are held to the surface of the adsorbent by the chemical forces or chemical bond is called chemisorption.
 In chemisorption the force which holds the molecules of adsorbate to the surface of the adsorbent is strong.